 Assessments and Testing

 Our substances and finished products undergo extensive assessment and testing to ensure product efficacy and safety.
 We examine possible health and environmental risks along the entire value chain and use this to derive appropriate measures to mitigate risks.

 In accordance with the respective product safety and information obligations, we compile product information both for raw materials and for intermediates and end products and make this information available across the company worldwide.

 Since 1994, Bayer has supported the Responsible Care™ initiative of the chemical industry and the associated Responsible Care™ Global Charter.
 We actively participate in the further development of scientific risk assessment and are involved in several associations.

 We believe in the responsible use of plant biotechnology to improve the productivity and quality of crop plants.
 Biotechnology is used hand-in-hand with traditional plant breeding.
 Tools such as marker-assisted breeding and genetic modification can be used to make plants more resistant to pests and environmental stress conditions, thus helping to increase the yield and quality of food, feed, fibers and renewable raw materials in an environmentally friendly way.
 We use plant biotechnology in full compliance with all applicable laws, regulations and industry standards.
 Furthermore we participate in open and constructive dialogue with our stakeholders.

 Product Stewardship in the Use of Biotechnology

-Our principles also apply to both the research institutes we commission and our suppliers, whose compliance with our animal welfare requirements we regularly monitor.
+The Global Animal Welfare Committee monitors compliance with these principles within the Bayer Group and in external studies.
+Our principles also apply to the research institutes we commission and to our suppliers, whose compliance with our animal welfare requirements we regularly monitor.

 Protection against Product Counterfeiting